ahmedelfaleh/bkpsolution/README.md

 month which takes the oldest daily backup at that time which will be 19th day of every month so at any day of the current month we will have monthly backup of the 19th day of the previous month.
+Another thing.

-Another thing, you can notice in the above crons the time in which they run.
+You can notice in the above crons the time in which they run.
 First the highest level backup (monthly) at 1:00 AM then the lowest (weekly) at 1:30 AM then the lowest (daily) at 2:00 AM.
 Page 5 of 8This order is important for fast, correct and predictable backups